 INTO THE ARCTIC premiered at the Embassy of Canada in Washington, D.C. in January 2017.
 The exhibition subsequently toured to six venues in the U.S. and three in Canada.
 After its European premiere in Monaco it is scheduled for display in Houston, Texas with additional venues to follow in North America.

-During his explorations in the depths of Northern Canada, Cory Trépanier was far from thinking that he would receive, in 2018 and in front of HSH Prince Albert II of Monaco, an invitation to present the first public projection of the film he was in the process of turn, “Journey to the Heart of the Arctic: Awakening”.
+During his explorations in the far north of Canada, Cory Trépanier had no idea that he would receive, in 2018 and in front of H.S.H.
+Prince Albert II of Monaco, an invitation to present the first public screening of the film he was making, “Journey to the Heart of the Arctic: The Awakening”.

 About Cory Trépanier

-Each artistic expedition is not without its own set of challenges, there was the knee-punishing trek on Ellesmere Island with a 120lb backpack; enduring hordes of mosquitoes while painting at the edge of one of the highest waterfalls in the world above the Arctic Circle; being surrounded by Arctic wolves; and being stranded on the Kluane ice fields when an unrelenting storm rolls in.
-Each voyage offers striking landscapes, and adrenaline… lots of it.
+Every Arctic expedition is not without its challenges: trekking to Ellesmere Island with a backpack weighing more than 54 kilos; painting at the edge of one of the highest waterfalls above the Arctic Circle while enduring hordes of mosquitoes; being surrounded by Arctic wolves; or being stranded on fields of snow.

-Through painting and film, Cory preserves one of the most fragile, and spectacular regions of our planet and shares the wonder of the North, and its people, with others far away.
-To learn more about Cory’s art and film, education curriculum and upcoming coffee table book, please visit
+Through painting and film, Cory preserves one of the most fragile and spectacular regions of our planet, sharing the wonders of the North and its people with others far away.
+To learn more, purchase paintings, videos, prints or Cory’s forthcoming large format book, visit www.corytrepanier.com.

-The journey of Prince Albert I, a pioneer of modern oceanography and scientific exploration of the Arctic, has parallels with that of the artist.
-The great-great-grandfather of H.S.H.
-Prince Albert II of Monaco has long embodied the passion for ocean exploration, all the way to the Arctic.
+The career of Prince Albert I, a pioneer of modern oceanography and scientific exploration of the Arctic, has parallels with that of the artist.
 H.S.H.
-Prince Albert II himself travelled to the Arctic, and even visited a community in Eastern Arctic Canada where C. Trépanier painted.
+Prince Albert II’s great-great-grandfather has long embodied the passion for ocean exploration, even in the Arctic.
+H.S.H.
+Prince Albert II himself visited the Arctic, and even a community in Eastern Arctic Canada where C. Trépanier painted.

-He is to date the only head of state to have visited both poles.
+He is the only head of state to date to have visited both poles.

 INTO THE ARCTIC

-The tour is presented in part by the Royal Canadian Geographical Society/Canadian Geographic; one of Canada’s oldest and largest educational, non-profit organizations, dedicated to promoting and enhancing public awareness for Canadian geography and heritage.
-It is also presented in part by HATCH, a professional services, engineering, and technology consultancy serving the mining, energy, digital, investments, and infrastructure sectors for more than 65 years.
+The exhibition passionately explores a changing landscape that many will never see with their own eyes.
+This exhibition offers the public an opportunity to discover the wonders of the Arctic and to understand the magnitude of what we stand to lose.
+The tour is presented in part by the Royal Canadian Geographical Society/Canadian Geographic.
+This is one of Canada’s oldest and largest non-profit educational organizations, dedicated to promoting and increasing public awareness of Canadian geography and heritage.
+The tour is also presented by HATCH, a professional engineering and technology consulting service for the mining, energy, digital, investment and infrastructure industries for over 65 years.

 The tour is produced by David J. Wagner, L.L.C.